Skip to Content, Navigation, or Footer.

 Always wanting to open a restaurant, Shaw and her husband, Kyle, are touched to see Fizz N Fork receive so much love.
 Danielle shared that her friends have reached out through social media, expressing how proud they are that they get to live out their dreams.

-Kyle was a veterinarian for 28 years, selling out of his business, a large emergency practice in Arkansas, until they ended up moving to Auburn.
+Kyle was a veterinarian for 28 years, selling his large emergency practice in Arkansas, before they moved to Auburn.

-After living with her daughter after a surgery in Atlanta, Danielle found herself struggling with fast-casual food that was healthy.
+After living with her daughter after a surgery in Atlanta, Danielle found herself struggling to find food that was fast, casual and healthy.
 It was her hope to bring that experience to Auburn.

 Always known as the family who hosts gatherings, Danielle shared that they enjoy being hospitable and ensuring that people are welcome.
 So, when sending her daughter to college at Auburn University, 10 hours away from home, Shaw wanted her to have a place that felt like home.